viatcheslavmogilevsky/simple-site-blocker/README.md

 5. Select any file in `firefox` sub-directory of the repo (typically manifest.json)

+### Firefox Developer Edition

+Regular Firefox does not keep temporary add-ons, which is kind of annoying while using locally built add-ons.

+The Developer Edition can keep such add-ons, if `xpinstall.signatures.required` is disabled

+1. Disable `xpinstall.signatures.required`: visit `about:config`, type `xpinstall.signatures.required` and disable.
+2. Clone the repo
+3. Compress all files within `firefox/` directory (but not directory itself), except `*.zip` files
+4. Install add-on: visit `about:addons`, click on "gear" button (⚙️), then on _Install Add-on From File..._ and choose the zip archive from step 3.

 ## Usage

 1. Click the extension icon in the toolbar